UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Residents in Georgia can choose their natural gas provider in deregulated areas, but electric service is assigned based on location.

-Before you start dialing customer service numbers, it is helpful to understand why Georgia’s system operates differently than many other states.
+Before you start dialing customer service numbers, it helps to understand why Georgia’s system operates differently than many other states.
 You essentially face two different sets of rules depending on the energy source.
 The first concept is deregulation, which primarily applies to the natural gas market in the Atlanta Gas Light territory.
 This means you have the power to shop around for your gas provider.

 Quick Reference: Georgia Utilities at a Glance